TREASURIES-US yields tick higher as inflation worries linger

 "This divergence is surely concerning for policymakers as it reinforces the need for Fed funds to remain restrictive for an extended period," they said.

-Fed funds futures traders on Monday were anticipating about 70 basis points of rate cuts by the end of this year, but Raphael Bostic, the president of the Federal Reserve Bank of Atlanta, said he did not expect any interest-rate cuts this year as inflation will likely take longer to subside than the market expects.
+Fed funds futures traders on Monday were anticipating about 70 basis points of rate cuts by the end of this year, but some Federal Reserve officials signaled that the Fed's battle against inflation was far from over.

 "We look at the Fed funds futures market and are confounded by the expectations that the Fed will cut later this year," said Michael Reynolds, vice president of investment strategy at Glenmede.
 "The Fed is telling us pretty explicitly that it has no plans to do anything like that, inflation has been staying sticky and inflation expectations have been moving higher."

-Two-year yields US2YT=RR were unchanged on the day at 4%, having declined earlier on Monday after The New York Federal Reserve's "Empire State" index on current business conditions dropped by much more than expected in May.
+Two-year U.S. yields US2YT=RR were flat on the day at 4%, having declined earlier on Monday after the New York Federal Reserve's "Empire State" index on current business conditions dropped by much more than expected in May.

-Meanwhile, investors remained laser-focused on lawmakers' talks around the U.S. government's debt ceiling, with President Joe Biden expected to meet Congressional leaders on Tuesday.
+Meanwhile, investors remained laser-focused on talks around the U.S. government's debt ceiling, with President Joe Biden expected to meet congressional leaders to discuss the issue on Tuesday.
+Ahead of the planned meeting, Republican House of Representatives Speaker Kevin McCarthy said the two sides were still far apart.

-At about 5.6%, one-month Treasury bills were the highest yielding government bonds on Monday, reflecting worries that the government may default as soon as next month if it does not reach an agreement.
+At nearly 5.6%, one-month Treasury bills US1MT=RR were the highest yielding government bonds on Monday, reflecting worries that a default may occur as soon as next month if the government does not strike a deal to raise the current borrowing cap.

+The prospect of a possible debt limit breach added to worries about an economic slowdown, with the BlackRock Investment Institute saying risk assets had not yet fully reacted to the risk of a default.

+"We stay invested but cautious against this backdrop," it said in a note.

 Price